 My quest for the perfect college major turned my originally planned four-year bachelor’s tenure into six.
 I also never stumbled upon that big perfect business idea because instead of taking action, I was sucked into a whirling vortex of constant analysis of every little detail.
 One minor anomaly found would cause me to move onto the next idea, and then to the next—never having taken any action at all.
 I suffered from paralysis by over analysis.

 The pursuit of perfection stops you from starting projects or even relationships.
 The weather, the economy, the atmosphere will never be perfect.
 Your timing will never be right and you will always be a little wrong.
 You know what’s better than perfect?
 Done.
 Done is better than perfect.” —James Victore

 Too much analyzing is agonizing.

 Your brain can force you into a never-ending analytical loop circling around like a Ferris wheel stuck on autopilot with the operator passed out drunk at the controls.
-Round and round we go finding yet again additional information to research or details needing further tweaking with no end in sight.
+Round and round we go, finding yet again additional information to research or details needing further tweaking with no end in sight.

-Stop thinking so much and use a little less brain and a little more heart to wake up the drunk operator stopping the Ferris wheel’s continuous analytical cycle allowing you to exit.
+Stop thinking so much and use a little less brain and a little more heart to wake up the drunk operator to stop the Ferris wheel’s continuous analytical cycle allowing you to exit.
 Your heart is what fueled the project in the first place so use it to set you free from paralysis by over analysis.
 Trust in your heart that you did your best and then release your work to the world.

 Hit the publish button already